NominalAnxiety/freestanding-zephyr-application/README.md

 # Installation

+1. Make sure that you have your virtual environment activated from your own zephyrproject workspace
-1. Run the following command
+2. Run the following command

 ```
 # initialize my-workspace for the tempctrl-zephyr-application (main branch)